apple/turicreate/userguide/image_classifier/README.md

 # Make a train-test split
 train_data, test_data = data.random_split(0.8)

-# Automatically picks the right model based on your data.
+# Automatically pick the right model based on your data.
+# Note: Because the dataset is large, model creation may take hours.
 model = tc.image_classifier.create(train_data, target='label')

 # Save predictions to an SArray